Stir-Fried Dynamite Shrimp is a traditional Huaiyang dish.

 - Slice ginger, chop scallions.

-- Heat up oil until it is very hot and bring in the shrimps for a quick fry.
+- Heat up oil until it is very hot and, add the whole shrimps in their shells for a quick fry.
 Drain the oil immediately.

 - Add broth, vinegar, sugar, soy sauce, and cooking wine.

-- Bring back the shrimps and mix well.
+- Finally, add the shrimps back into the hot pan, and mix well.

 The shrimp is fried twice for shells to become crispy.

 When the shrimp is fried only once, it will be very fragrant and crispy at first.
-But it becomes soggy very fast, because there is still a lot of moisture inside.
-When the moisture seeps out, the shrimp loses their crispiness.
+But the inside will rapidly become soggy, because there is still a lot of moisture inside.
+When the moisture seeps out, the shrimp lose their crispiness.
 So the shrimp is fried more than once to remove more moisture.
-In doing so, the shrimp will still taste crispy when guests enjoy it on the table.
+In doing so, the shrimp will still remain crispy when it’s served hot on the table for guests.